-If you are searching on where to buy chia seeds, here are the best links to buy online
+If you are searching on where to buy chia seeds in Singapore, you can click the links below to get them (for a really good price)

 What are Chia Seeds?